 MEP Intended Length:

 The training is designed for two hours.
-The content can be modified to accommodate a 90 minute, 1 hour, 45 minute or 30 minute presentation.
+The content can be modified to accommodate a 90 minute, 1 hour or 45 minute presentation.

 SPTS is happy to work with your school administration to facilitate a presentation for parents.
 We can customize the format and length of time to best fit your audience.
 Our “Raising Resilient Teens” presentation includes organizing a group of local experts to address parents on a variety of issues plaguing our teens.
 We also can provide a presentation on the warning signs of suicide and local resources to your parents at a community presentation, PTA/PTO meeting or Back to School Night.